 It has been a challenging but rewarding journey, which has gradually positioned JUVE within very few recognized group of organizations in the NY Tri-State area that share similar goals.
 Moreover, the organization is characterized by its focus on education, altruism, and community awareness.

-scholarships, leadership, immigration, citizen rights, financial education, project management, art & culture, among others), offered GED classes in Spanish, seminars on Deferred Action – DACA, participated in various community events, fundraising events for Ecuadorian non-profit institutions (Patronato San Jose, Jefferson Perez Foundation, Todos por Ecuador Campaign), participated as observers and registering people to vote in the Ecuadorian election processes in the US, and much more; serving over 4,000 people.
+scholarships, leadership, immigration, citizen rights, financial education, project management, art & culture, among others), offered GED classes in Spanish, seminars on Deferred Action – DACA, created projects such as DACA, Carnavalito Fest, Súbele el Volumen, among others.
+JUVE also participated in various community events, fundraising events for Ecuadorian non-profit institutions (Patronato San Jose, Jefferson Perez Foundation, Todos por Ecuador Campaign), participated as observers and registering people to vote in the Ecuadorian election processes in the US, and much more; serving over 10,000 people.

 With the support of the community at large, JUVE will continue to provide and expand these services.